v2rayA/v2rayA/README.md

 V2RayA is a V2Ray Linux client supporting global transparent proxy, compatible with SS and SSR protocols. [[SS/SSR protocol list]](https://github.com/mzz2017/shadowsocksR/blob/master/README.md#ss-encrypting-algorithm)

-We are committed to providing the simplest operation and meet most needs.
+directlyWe are committed to providing the simplest operation and meet most needs.

 Thanks to the advantages of the web, you can not only use it on your local computer, but also easily deploy it on a router or NAS.